 The Equality Team

-The Equality Team are 5 part-time staff members based in Human Resources on Singleton Campus.
-Find out more about us here.
+The Equality Team are one full-time and four part-time staff members based in Human Resources on Singleton Campus.

 The Equality Act 2010